These are the best outdoor activities in Las Vegas.

 - Calico Hills

-a scenic drive, and plenty of picnic spots for you to enjoy.
+There is also a scenic drive and plenty of picnic spots for you to enjoy.
 Plus, you’ll regularly see people biking the scenic loop.

 Local Tip: Weather is generally 5-10 degrees cooler than in town.
 Also, most of the trails are exposed, so bring plenty of water and sunblock.
 If it has been raining at Red Rock within 48 hours, please climb indoors instead.
-Come say hi to us at Refuge Climbing (where we climb).
+Come say hi to us at Refuge Climbing (where we climb) or check out Vegas’ best climbing gyms.

 6. Hike or Climb in Mount Charleston